Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/New-SCVirtualMachine.md

 ### -TimeZone
 Specifies a number that identifies a geographical region that shares the same standard time.
-For a list of time zone indexes, see "Microsoft Time Zone Index Valueshttp://go.microsoft.com/fwlink/?LinkId=120935 (http://go.microsoft.com/fwlink/?LinkId=120935) on the Microsoft Developer Network.
+For a list of time zone indexes, see [Microsoft Time Zone Index Values](http://go.microsoft.com/fwlink/?LinkId=120935) (`http://go.microsoft.com/fwlink/?LinkId=120935`) on the Microsoft Developer Network.
 If you do not specify a time zone, the default time zone is the same time zone setting that is on the virtual machine host.

 ```yaml